 Every missionary can tell similar stories.
 Our support came from churches and individuals as well as from unexpected sources.
 There were acquaintances who heard about our plans “by the grapevine,” and someone we got to know while trapped in a blizzard!
 Jeremiah 29:11 tells us, “I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.”
 God is full of surprises, and when we follow his lead and step out in faith, he will continue to surprise us with unexpected answers to prayers; even when we have not specifically prayed them.

 Helen and her husband David confirmed God’s first call to missions at a MissionNext Conference in 2002.
 After three short-term (2-4 month) projects in Lithuania, they joined Wycliffe Bible Translators.
-They then taught for 7 years at Black Forest Academy in Germany.
-Black Forest Academy serves mostly US passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
+They then taught for seven years at Black Forest Academy in Germany.
+Black Forest Academy serves mostly U.S. passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
 Now, back in the States, David continues to serve Wycliffe in a human resources capacity.